walkerjameschris/walkerjameschris.github.io/_posts/2026-06-02-stock-agent.md

 traded often!

 The conservative agent performed only slightly worse than the moderate agent.
-Meanwhile, the agressive agent made significant gains before losing their portfolio during market volatility.
+Meanwhile, the aggressive agent made significant gains before losing their portfolio during market volatility.

 ![](/assets/agent-comparison.png)